-An item of note: the AllCapabilities version can open other drives in the file system.
+An item of note: the AllCapabilities version (or either version, on WP8.1) can open other drives in the file system.
 On phones with an SD card, it is mounted at D: and you can browse it as normal.
-Credit to @hjc4869
+Credit to @hjc4869 for this discovery!

 Instructions are simple: sideload the XAP, connect to WiFi (required), run the app (called "WebServer Native Access"), point a web browser (on a PC or phone that is also on that local network) to the URL that the app displays.
 You should get a basic index page.
 Click on a Filesystem or Registry link to begin browsing the phone.
 There's a textbox near the top of all filesystem pages, type in a path there (for example, "C:windows" with no quotes) and hit Enter or click Get Files.
 You'll see a list of the contents of that folder.
 Click on a file to download it or a directory to open it.
+There's also a box for uploading files, one at a time, to the current directory.
 Navigating the registry is similar, except you'll need to specify the registry hive and then the path from that hive (or no path, to access the root of the hive).

-Modifications (uploading or editing files, creating, deleting, or changing registry keys or values) are currently not supported.
-They will be "soon" although my personal testing suggests that basically the whole registry, and most of the file system, is off-limits for writing.
-Interestingly, I can *read* most of the registry, including stuff that I probably shouldn't be able to.
+As of v0.6.0, uploading files is finally supported!
+Other modifications (editing files, creating, deleting, or changing registry keys or values) are currently not supported.
+They will be "soon" although my personal testing suggests that basically the whole registry, and most of the file system, is off-limits for writing unless you use restricted capabilities.

-You might see an error code (error 5 is "ACCESS_DENIED", you'll see it a lot).
+You might see an error code (error 5 is "ACCESS_DENIED", you'll see it a lot; I should replace it with an appropriate 403 or whatever).
 Or you might see a status 500 message because of an exception in the server.
-Or the server may just crash.
+Or the server may just crash (hopefully not so often anymore...).
 I'm making it more resilient, but there are still bugs.
 Please report any previously-unreported issues you find, including how to reproduce them, and I'll fix them if possible.

 Also feel free to request features or changes; I'll implement them if reasonably possible.
 The app is a mixture of C++ and C# code; I could probably have done it all in one or the other but wanted to have a C++ component in case I ran into something that wasn't available in C#, and although it probably would have saved some time, I decided that hacking up a web server in C++ was maybe not the best idea.